sph-mn/sph-sp/readme.md

 (define (sound-c time state event duration custom) (seq-output (* 0.5 (sp-sine time 400)) state))

 (define (events-f time end seq-state)
-  ; this returns a list of next event objects. events-f is called again after (seq-state-duration seq-state) seconds (list
+  ; this returns a list of next event objects to register.
+  ; events-f is called every (seq-state-duration seq-state) seconds ; this is so that not all events have to be created at once.
+  (list
     (seq-event a sound-a 0)
     (seq-event b sound-b 1)